 Do you know that India Ranks 1 in the highest gold jewellery consumption in the world?
-India and China accounts for 44% gold jewellery consumption globally.
+India and China account for 44% gold jewelry consumption globally.

-This alone proves that the Indian men and women are highly interested in buying gold jewellery.
+This alone proves that the Indian men and women are highly interested in buying gold jewelry.
 Further, gold is also treated as a sign of royalty in India.
-However, when it comes to investment in gold, now a day, people do not consider it as a good option.
-With increase in the paper assets, the gold investment is slightly fading away.
+However, when it comes to investing in gold, now a day, people do not consider it as a good option.
+With the increase in the paper assets, the gold investment is slightly fading away.

 Here is what Warren Buffet used to say about gold: